AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 ## Retrieve Data Views with Power BI Connector

-Use Power BI Connector to retrieve Aveva&trade; Data Hub Data Views for use in Microsoft Power BI.
+Use Power BI Connector to retrieve AVEVA&trade; Data Hub Data Views for use in Microsoft Power BI.

-1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `OSI`.<br>The Aveva&trade; Data Hub Data Views connector file displays in the `All` pane.
+1. In Microsoft Power BI Desktop, in the entry field of the `Get Data` window, type `OSI`.<br>The AVEVA&trade; Data Hub Data Views connector file displays in the `All` pane.

    ![Get Data](./images/get-data.png)